yaaminiv/yaaminiv.github.io/_posts/2020-12-01-December-2020-Goals.md

 - If there's some lag time while waiting for ATAC-Seq reagents, test RNA extraction protocol
 - Extract RNA from samples sent for WGBS
 - Send RNA for library preparation and sequencing
+- Identify location of larval samples for potential extractions

 **Coral Methylation Comparison**: